Biased graph: The lift matroid

 The extended lift matroid L_{0}(Ω) has for its ground set the set E_{0}, which is the union of E with an extra point e_{0}.
 The lift matroid L(Ω) is the extended lift matroid restricted to E. The extra point acts exactly like an unbalanced loop or a half-edge, so we describe only the lift matroid.

 An edge set is independent if it contains either no circles or just one circle, which is unbalanced.

 A circuit is a balanced circle, a pair of unbalanced circles that are either disjoint or have just a common vertex, or a theta graph whose circles are all unbalanced.

 The rank of an edge set S is n − c + ε, where c is the number of components of S, counting isolated vertices, and ε is 0 if S is balanced and 1 if it is not.

 Minors of the lift and extended lift matroids agree in part with minors of the biased graph.
 Deletions agree: L(Ω−S) = L(Ω)−S. Contractions agree only for balanced edge sets: M(Ω/S) = M(Ω)/S if S is balanced, but not if it is unbalanced.
 If S is unbalanced, M(Ω/S) = M(G)/S = M(G/S) where M of a graph denotes the ordinary graphic matroid.

 The lift matroid of a 2C_{n} (see Examples, above) which has no balanced digons is called a spike.
-Spikes are quite important in matroid structure theory.
+Spikes are important in matroid structure theory.

 Multiary quasigroups

 Just as a group expansion of a complete graph K_{n} encodes the group (see Dowling geometry), its combinatorial analog expanding a simple cycle of length n + 1 encodes an n-ary (multiary) quasigroup.
-It is possible to prove theorems about multiary quasigroups by means of biased graphs (Zaslavsky, t.a.)
+It is possible to prove theorems about multiary quasigroups by means of biased graphs (Zaslavsky 2012).